Do we need to have any experience?

 Some people feel a little nervous and that's normal!
 But we foster a welcoming environment and promise the games are designed for success!
 Improv is all about, "Yes, and..." which means everything positive is correct and the goal is to keep adding on.
 It's collaborative and silly and a lot of fun.

 The classes are free...with a chicken caveat.
 In order to cover our expenses and to keep the classes going (and to feed our nuggets!), we do request donations.
-This is only a request but if you have fun, share some laughs & appreciate the classes...throw a little feed our way.
+If you have fun, share some laughs & appreciate the class...throw a little feed our way.

 Can we please pay you?
 How?

 Aw, shucks.
 That would be clucking lovely.
-To donate to Curly Chicken, you can Venmo (@curlychicken) or add some dollars to the FEED JAR after class.
-Suggested donation is $20/pair or $25-30/family.
-More if you're a family of 7 or your last name is "Rockefeller."
+To donate to Curly Chicken without risking 6ft, you can Venmo (@curlychicken).
+Suggested donation is $10/person for Online Adult Classes, $20 if it's date night and you make everyone else jealous.
+More if your last name is "Rockefeller."

 Who is the Curly Chicken and what is her hair maintenance routine?